hms-dbmi/vitessce-api/README.md

 this describes an API [Vitessce](https://github.com/hms-dbmi/vitessce) could consume, and HuBMAP could provide.

+Out of the box, create-openapi-repo provides a nice integration with Travis and GitHub Pages, but it doesn't match our needs right now:
+- Only the latest version is visible: Older versions could be regenerated, but they aren't accessible at a URL.
+- Waiting for Travis before merging is important, but it shouldn't be necessary to just show a work in progress.

 This provides much the same editing interface as Swagger, except on localhost.

 Contrasted with SwaggerHub, this approach provides: